To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 The Nespresso Vertuo pop is the latest addition to the Vertuo range and is supremely easy to use with its simple, single-button control scheme.
 It works with Nespresso’s larger Vertuo capsules to brew four coffee sizes – espresso (40ml), double espresso (80ml), lungo (120ml) and mug (230ml).
 Alongside its variety of pods, the Pop comes in a large range of eye-catching colours including spicy red, pacific blue, aqua mint and mango yellow to name a few.

 This model is quite a bit smaller than its predecessors and as such, we noticed that some of the original assets have been tweaked.
 The water tank has been reduced to 600ml, while the capsule bin fits a maximum of eight used pods.
 Nespresso has also reduced the space underneath the brew head, meaning the tallest mug you’ll be able to fit below is 8cm, or 12cm if you remove the drip tray.
-In testing, we found that a few of our taller mugs simply wouldn’t fit under the brew head but most standard mugs will still fit without issue.
-Nonetheless, if space is your main concern and you’re happy to look past these minor grumbles, the Pop is a sleek and simple coffee machine providing excellent value for money.
+In testing, we found that a few of our taller mugs simply wouldn’t fit under the brew head, but most standard mugs will still fit without issue.
+If space is your main concern and you’re happy to look past these minor grumbles, the Pop is a sleek and simple coffee machine providing excellent value for money.

 Read our in-depth Nespresso Vertuo Pop review